KaveIO/Eskapade/docs/source/index.rst

 booking and/or training of predictive algorithms, validation of these algorithms, and their evaluation.
 By using this work methodology, analysis links can be more easily reused in future data analysis projects.

 Eskapade is analysis-library agnostic.
-It is used to set up typical data analysis problems from multiple packages.
-The machine learning packages include:

-  - scikit-learn,
-  - Spark MLlib,
-  - ROOT.

-Likewise, Eskapade uses a manner of different data structures to handle the data, such as:
+It is used to set up typical data analysis problems from multiple packages, e.g.: scikit-learn, Spark MLlib, and ROOT.
+Likewise, Eskapade can use a manner of different data structures to handle data, such as: pandas DataFrames, numpy arrays, Spark DataFrames/RDDs, and more.

-  - pandas DataFrames,
-  - numpy arrays,
-  - Spark DataFrames

-and more.

 Release notes
 =============